-Simply put, the Scalable Impact Framework explains the three indispensable qualities any business needs in order to effectively scale: predictable sales, bankable profits, and transferable value.
+Simply put, the Scalable Impact Framework explains the three indispensable qualities any business needs in order to scale effectively: leveraged sales, bankable profits, and transferable value.

 Now it’s important to remember that scale is not growth.
 As CEO Ron Carucci puts it in this HBR article, “Growth means adding revenue at the same pace you are adding resources; scaling means adding revenue at a much greater rate than cost.”

 So while you might have the capacity to scale, you’ll continue to run up against your business’s inevitable plateau (also known as the Constraint Zone) if you aren’t targeting these three areas.

 As Roland put it in his talk, “You need all three to truly create an impact.”

 Let’s review each of the three qualities now.